achefeat/a-chef-eat/README.md

-Photos of food like in pinterest
+Photos of food like in pinterest.
-Click photo -> fall into recipe
+#Click photo -> fall into recipe
-User can:
+#User can:
 + add this recipe by logging in his account
 + like and comment recipe
-share own recipe through input fields search recipe by ingredients
++ share own recipe through input fields
++ search recipe by ingredients

 #Beautiful description:
 Our project will be based on developing a site, which will create an absolute new experience of cooking, sharing your recipes, photos of your culinary art and broadening your cooking skills.